 The service periodically monitored compliance with the World Health Organization's (WHO) guidance for surgical procedures by following the treatment journey for five patients.
 This included checking that a 'surgical pause' was initiated in theatre to confirm the patient's identity, the operation site and the surgical procedure to be performed.
-During the inspection, we saw that staff fully adhered to the WHO guidance for the patient whose treatment journey we had observed.
-Audits we reviewed supported this.
+We saw that audits confirmed that staff fully complied with the WHO guidance during laser treatment sessions for all patients.

 An effective risk management system supported the proactive management of risk in the service.
 A clear system was in place to record and manage accident and incident reporting.
-The service's annual summary of incidents and events reported 15 incidents between January-December 2021, with the majority being minor complications from treatment.
+The service's annual summary of incidents and events reported one incident between January-December 2021, which was a minor complication from treatment.
+At the time of the inspection, no accidents or incidents had occurred in 2022.
 We saw the service routinely discussed incidents at staff and management meetings to share learning and discuss any actions for improvement.

 An external pharmacist had been commissioned to review the service's medicines management process.
 This was to make sure these remained compliant and in line with current statutory medicines management guidance.
-We were told that an initial visit by the pharmacist had been arranged to begin this review process.